Kalschatzi/learning_platform/content/module1/2-java-encapsulation.md

 ## What does it actually look like?

-Mean you need to understand a few java keywords:
+This means that you need to understand a few Java keywords:
 - `public` - the whole code can see it
 - `private` - only the code in the same class can see it
 - `package` - the default and least explicitly used - only classes in the same package can see it